THE DEVASTATION OF AGENT ORANGE IS NOT A QUESTION OF WHO IS RESPONSIBLE, LEGALLY OR MORALLY.

 The Vietnamese government and its people, though per capita income is less than $2,000 USD a year, have played a central role in addressing the impacts of Agent Orange.
 Their collective efforts represent the determination that has grown in a country ready to heal its wounds from war.

-- The Vietnamese Government provides $230 million a year for services and monthly stipends to 330,000 Vietnamese affected by their or their parent’s exposure to herbicides used during the U.S. war in Vietnam as part of the War Martyr disability benefit program.
+- The Vietnamese Government provides $230 million a year for services and monthly stipends to 350,000 Vietnamese affected by their or their parent’s exposure to herbicides used during the U.S. war in Vietnam as part of the War Martyr disability benefit program.
 Thousands of other victims of Agent Orange, with severe and particularly severe disabilities, receive monthly stipends from the Vietnamese government’s disability benefit program run by the Ministry of Labor, War Invalids and Social Affairs.

 - The Vietnamese Government has also invested millions of dollars in reforestation projects to replant the mangroves and the Ma Da Forest, and to plant single species plantations of acacia and eucalyptus in the defoliated highlands to prevent further erosion.

 - The Vietnam Red Cross and the Vietnam Association of Victims of Agent Orange have raised millions for those believed to be affected by Agent Orange-Dioxin.

 “You sign a contract, it doesn’t mean the war is over.”